jdegoes/blueeyes/README.md

 ### Running

-Services are run through a *server* (server in this context refers to a process, not a machine -- any number of servers can run on the same physical machine).
-To create a command-line server, Blue Eyes includes the *BlueEyesServer* trait, which is typically extended from an *object*.
-Specifying the services that the server should run is as easy as mixing in all the traits that use service builder to define services:
+Services are run through a *server*.
+A "server" in this context refers to a *process*, not a *machine* -- any number of servers can run on the same physical machine.

+To create a server, Blue Eyes includes the *BlueEyesServer* trait, which is typically extended by an *object*.
+You can specify all the services you want the server to run just by mixing in the traits that build them.
+For example, the following code creates a server that runs four services:

     object AppServer extends BlueEyesServer with EmailServices with OrderProcessingServices with LoginServices with CatalogServices

 A server created in this way has *start* and *stop* methods, which can be used for starting and stopping the services.
-The server also gets a *main* method that accepts a *--configFile* command-line option to indicate which configuration file should be used to configure the server and all the services.
+The server also defines a *main* method that accepts a *--configFile* command-line option to indicate which configuration file should be used to configure the server and all the services.

     java -jar appserver.jar --configFile /etc/default/appserver.conf